Community Legal Clinics

 Ontario Campaign 2000

-ISAC staff are on the Steering Committee of Ontario Campaign 2000 and participate in regular Partner meetings
+ISAC staff are on the Steering Committee of Ontario Campaign 2000 and participate in Campaign 2000 projects and initiatives.

-ISAC staff contribute to 25in5 through activity on its Steering and Convening committees, and through communications and advocacy work
+ISAC staff contributed to 25in5 through activity on its Steering and Convening committees, and through communications and advocacy work.

 Other Related Groups